 Abstract

-In 1926, women’s rights activist Marie-Elisabeth Lüders (1878-1966) gave a speech at the annual meeting of the German Institute for Norms (DIN) right after a talk by architect Walter Gropius' (1883-1969) on "norming and housing shortage."
-Claiming the improvement of household regimes as essential to conquer the pressing post-WWI housing shortage and impending economic catastrophe, Lüders saw the mission at hand to be one of an "urgent collaboration" between "producers, traders, housewives and architects, one just like the DIN strives toward."
+In 1926, women’s rights activist Marie-Elisabeth Lüders (1878-1966) gave a speech at the annual meeting of the German Institute for Norms (DIN), right after a talk by architect Walter Gropius (1883–1969), on “norming and housing shortage.”
+Claiming the improvement of household regimes as essential for conquering the pressing post-WWI housing shortage and impending economic catastrophe, Lüders saw the mission at hand to be one of an “urgent collaboration” between “producers, traders, housewives and architects, one just like the DIN strives toward.”
 Her task list named the standardization of pots and pans alongside that of architectural elements such as doors, windows and stairs, rendering the improvement of the household (hence, of female labor) a decidedly architectural challenge—even necessity.
-As member of the "Reichsforschungsgesellschaft" (a research comittee for cost-efficient building) alongside Gropius, Lüders steered what became known as the modernist "Siedlung" into existence: not as architect, but as managerial expert.
-This article aims to extend the techno-scientific (and male) histories of both standardization and the New Architecture with a reframing of what constituted "architectural elements" from the viewpoint of the very "housewives" who shaped modern architecture from the pot-lid outward.
+As a member of the Reichsforschungsgesellschaft (a research committee for cost-efficient building) alongside Gropius, Lüders steered what became known as the modernist Siedlung into existence: not as architect, but as managerial expert.
+This article aims to extend the techno-scientific (and male) histories of both standardization and the New Architecture with a reframing of what constituted “architectural elements” from the viewpoint of the very “housewives” who shaped modern architecture from the pot-lid outward.

-In her 1936 book, Das unbekannte Heer (The Unknown Army), Marie-Elisabeth Lüders (1878–1966) defined the fundamental shift that had occurred during WWI, when men left to fight on the front and women took over many formerly “male” preserves [fig 1].
-Lüders dramatically sketched a picture of the “women’s army” in a steel foundry:
+In her 1936 book, Das unbekannte Heer (The Unknown Army), Marie-Elisabeth Lüders (1878–1966) defined the fundamental shift that had occurred during WWI, when men left to fight on the front and women took over many formerly “male” preserves (Fig. 1) (Lüders 1936).
+Lüders sketched a dramatic picture of the “women’s army” in a steel foundry:

 The red-hot wire rods rattled and hissed along the roller line.
-At its end, a platoon of robust women in men’s clothes and leather aprons stood ready to catch them with mighty tongs … Calmly, women navigated the dark scrap piles and glowing furnaces … Where earlier they had sewn coats and jackets, hunched over the sewing machine, eyes on the presser foot, hands fixed on the fabric, today their gaze extends far and wide, stretching great distances …
+At its end, a platoon of robust women in men’s clothes and leather aprons stood ready to catch them with mighty tongs ….
+Calmly, women navigated the dark scrap piles and glowing furnaces ….
+Where earlier they had sewn coats and jackets, hunched over the sewing machine, eyes on the presser foot, hands fixed on the fabric, today their gaze extends far and wide, stretching great distances … (Lüders 1936: 172–73)

 Where the economic contribution of women had (at least in most histories) been limited mainly to the textile industry, now they handled “red-hot wire rods” and iron claws.
 Their scope had shifted from needlework to ironwork, from confined tasks and small-scale tools to “mighty tongs.”
 This change—a material process directly linked to the wartime reorganization of the female workforce—effectively redrew the limits of women’s expertise.
 For Lüders, women had not simply ventured into male territory, they had started to exercise supervision and control.
 Women were now mastering the glowing metal, forming a “platoon,” ready for anything that might come their way.
 But this physically taxing and dangerous work was not depicted as stressful or exhausting; rather, it was conducted “calmly,” despite the many risks involved.
 Women had conquered male domains, and they were doing just fine.